dhutapratama/docs/blade.md

         }
     }

 As you can see, we will chain the `format` method onto whatever expression is passed into the directive.
-So, in this example, the final PHP generated by this directive will be:
+So, in this example, the final GO generated by this directive will be:

     <?php echo ($var)->format('m/d/Y H:i'); ?>